 A detailed weekly schedule is posted on OWL.
 Please check this schedule regularly to prepare for the work to be done in class each week.
-Students are responsible for material covered in the lectures as well as the assigned chapters/sections and the assigned problems/also in the e/textbook.
+Students are responsible for material covered in the lectures as well as the assigned chapters/sections and the assigned problems.